Larry-Osakwe/key-card/README.md

 # Customer Support Query System

 A full-stack application for answering customer support queries using AI.
 This project includes a Next.js frontend and a Python FastAPI backend with LangGraph and MCP servers for intelligent data retrieval and response generation.
+The system is optimized to handle various query types efficiently, from simple conversational exchanges to complex product-specific inquiries.

 ## Project Overview